 At times, the U.S. government, other governments, or other supranational bodies (e.g., the United Nations) may impose sanctions on countries and/or entities.
-Vanguard's compliance with sanctions could impact the Fund, including the Fund's ability to transact in or obtain exposure to certain foreign securities and assets.
-Sanctions also could cause significant losses to a Fund's portfolio holdings and its returns could be negatively impacted.
+Vanguard's compliance with sanctions or other similar trading restrictions could impact the Fund, including the Fund's ability to transact in or obtain exposure to certain foreign securities and assets.
+Sanctions also could cause significant losses to the Fund's holdings and its returns could be negatively impacted.
 In lieu of sanctions, a company, or specific goods that a company produces, could be subjected to trade embargoes or tariffs which do not prohibit investing in the company but could impact the value of the company.